elenaterenzi/mdw-dataops/single_tech_samples/dataexplorer/README.md

 ## Key Learning

-The following summarizes key learnings and best practices demonstrated by this sample solution.
+The following summarizes key learnings and best practices demonstrated by this sample solution

-__1. Use a centralized configuration file to store ADX cluster provision parameters__
+__1. Use a centralize configuration file to store ADX cluster provision parameters__

 Azure Data Explorer is a powerful data analytics platform.
-To optimize systerm performance under different workloads, a lot of parameters can be set and choose.
-We put these parameters in central configuration files to simplify the configuration and management effort.
+To optimize it's performance based on different workload, a lot of parameters can be set and choose.
+We put these parameters in a central configuration files to simply the configuration and management effort.

 __2. Include  multi-tenancy resource creation as part of IaC (Infrastructure as Code).__

-We saw many companies leverage Azure Data Explorer to build robust data analytical application to serve their customers.
-In the sample, we will demonstrate how to include multi-tenancy resource creation as part of IaC.
-With that implementation, it not only helps simply the validation multi-tenant implementation but also helps companies to easily track multi-tenancy implementation change.
+We saw many companies leverage Azure Data Explorer to build powerful data analytical application to serve their customers.
+In the sample we will demonstrate how to include multi-tenancy resource creation as part of IaC.
+With that implementation, it not only helps simply the  validation multi-tenant implementation but also help company to easily track multi-tenancy implementation change.

 __3. Use sample data to test the resource provision result.__

-After provisioning the cluster, database and tables, we want to validate and test if we have a ready data repository for applications.
-We use sample data that mimic actual data to do the end-to-end ingestion and query testing to make sure the provisioned tables meet the requirements and are ready for use.
+After provision the cluster, database and tables, we want to validate and testing if we have a ready data repository for applications.
+We use sample data that mimic real data to do the end-to-end ingestion and query testing so we can make sure the provisioned tables meet the requirements and are ready for use.

 __4. Store secrets in Azure Key Vault__
-We store all secrets in Azure Key Vault to make sure this sensitive information is securely stored and protected.

 ## Key Concepts

 __1. Azure Data Explorer Configuration settings__

-Azure Data Explorer has several components inside it, and each component could be configured with specific parameters to optimize its performance.
-To simplify the configuration, we put the most common configuration in a centralized JSON document to quickly understand all the settings.
-The deployment script will provision an ADX cluster based on the JSON.
+Azure Data Explorer has several components inside it, and each components could be configured with certain parameters to optimize it's performance .
+To simply the configuration, we put the most common configuration in a centralized JSON document so users can easily understand all the settings.
+The deployment script will provision ADX cluster based on the JSON.

 __2.  multi-tenancy setting and ADX Python Utility__

-To provide better flexibilities to support multi-tenancy deployment, we build an ADXUtiltiy library based on Kusto python SDk.
-The utility library can read multi-tenancy settings and deploy the corresponding database and tables.
+To provide better flexibilities to support multi-tenancy deployment, we build an ADXUtiltiy liberary based on Kusto python SDk.
+The utility library can read multi-tenancy setting and deploy the corresponding database and tables.
-The multi-tenancy setting is in `./pipelines/ADX-Deployment.yml` files.
+The multi-tenancy setting are in XXX files.

-ADX utility library also supports data insert and data query.
-We use it to insert sample data into tables to validate if we have the right configuration for multi-tenancy data.
+ADX utility library also support data insert and data query, we use it to insert  sample data into tables to validate if we have right configuration for multi-tenancy data.

 __3. Provision Pipeline__

-We use ADO pipeline to provision the ADX cluster resources and connect each action together.
+We use ADO pipeline to provision the ADX cluster resources and connect each actions together.
 Azure ADO pipeline helps to define the CI/CD process.

 - Following is the ADX pipeline in the sample